Prunoideae/MitoFlex/README.md

 For official documentation refers to [here](http://www.csb.yale.edu/userguides/seq/hmmer/docs/node19.html).

+Building HMM profile needs the access of `hmmbuild`, which is included in the HMMER package, the command requires a Multiple Sequence Alignment (MSA) file, which is obtained from aligning sequences you want to build profile with by serveral alignment program like MAFFT or ClustalW.
+The `hmmbuild` in installed version supports most file format, like FASTA, Stockholm or ClustalW.

 ## 6.2 Adding profile data

 MitoFlex has its internal profile for basic mitogenome assembly and annotation, but it comes to be inaccurate if a specific speciemen is required.
 You can implement your own set of profile of the specific speciemen you want if feeling like MitoFlex is not giving good results.